paulfitz/sheetsite/README.md

 * Copy a private google sheet to local json (or excel).
 * Strip specially marked columns or cells from the spreadsheet.
+* (Optional) notify people with summary of updates.

 Handy for keeping a static website up-to-date with information kept in a google sheet, when not all of that information should